aws-samples/generative-ai-newsletter-app/THREAT_MODEL.md

 ## Dataflow
 ### Introduction
-The data flows provide an in-depth look at the GenAI Newsletter Solution operates.
+The data flows provide an in-depth look at the Generative AI Newsletter Application operates.
 This outlines the key processes and interactions that enable the solution to function.

 #### Entities: